 Best Bamboo: Wooden-Life Bamboo Yoga Block

 Most foam and cork yoga blocks are supportive but soft.
 So if you’re looking for a solidly sturdy experience, you may be better off with a bamboo yoga block, like Wooden-Life’s Bamboo Yoga Block.
-The block is crafted from high-density bamboo, and coated with a protective lacquer.
+The block is crafted from high-density bamboo and coated with a protective lacquer.
 The result is a block that’s seriously sturdy—and smooth to the touch.
-The swap won’t be right for everyone, but it’s a great option if you’re craving something a little different.
+The swap won’t be suitable for everyone, but it’s a great option if you’re craving something a little different.

-Best with Strap: Gaiam Yoga Block + Yoga Strap Combo Set
+Best With Strap: Gaiam Yoga Block + Yoga Strap Combo Set

 Best Curved: Manduka UnBlok Yoga Block

-When you’re using a standard yoga block, you can take advantage of the length or the width.
+When using a standard yoga block, you can take advantage of the length or the width.
 But a curved yoga block—like Manduka’s UnBlok Yoga Block—gives you even more dimensions to play with.
 When you need a little extra height, you can grab the middle of the curve.
 And when you want something a little shorter, you can grab the curve’s outer edges.
 Also, this block is crafted from supportive, high-density foam, and it’s rendered in a standard size.

 Best Wedge: StrongTek Yoga Foam Wedge Blocks

 If standard yoga blocks are just a little too thick for you, try a pair of yoga wedges instead.
-These ones are crafted from high-density foam, and because they’re shaped like wedges, they give you more height options to play with.
+These are crafted from high-density foam, and because they’re shaped like wedges, they give you more height options to play with.
 (They’re also a little easier to grip.)
 Also nice: If you stack them on top of each other, you’ll end up with a standard, rectangular yoga block, so you rest assured knowing you’ll always have one at the ready if you need it.